2014 Chrysler 300 S 4 door Sedan

 |Manufactured: United States

-The U.S. Environmental Protection Agency or EPA offers approximations around vehicle gas mileage (MPG) and the number of miles a motor vehicle can efficiently drive per a gallon of fuel consumed on city streets and on the highway.
-MPG depends on Chrysler 300 engine type, performance, operation altitude, and other things like aftermarket modifications, but it offers a great baseline for fuel consumption.
+The U.S. Environmental Protection Agency or EPA supplies assessments around a vehicle’s gas mileage (MPG) and the amount of miles a vehicle can efficiently drive per a gallon of fuel consumed on city streets and on the highway.
+MPG depends on Chrysler 300 engine type, efficiency, operation altitude, and other things like aftermarket adjustments, however it provides a good guideline for fuel consumption.

-For the 2013 Chrysler 300, the EPA quotes drivers will get around 19/31 MPG while operating the vehicle on city streets and while operating the vehicle on the highway.
-These values are different given that city driving includes navigating local roads, traffic lights, stop signs, and other things which require the Chrysler 300 to stop and start more regularly.
-On the highway, the Chrysler 300’s engine and fuel efficiency can be pushed to the limit allowing them to reach a greater MPG ranking.
+For the 2014 Chrysler 300, the EPA determines around 19/31 MPG for operating the vehicle on city streets and while operating the vehicle on the highway.
+These MPG values are different given that city driving entails navigating town roads, traffic lights, stop signs, and other things which make the Chrysler 300 to stop and start more regularly.
+On the highway, the Chrysler 300’s engine and fuel effectiveness are pushed to the limit reaching a higher MPG score.

-Compare how your present car or truck measures up to the fuel performance of the 2013 Chrysler 300.
-Use the gas mileage comparison calculator to see how many more miles you could drive and costs related to fuel.
-Can you save money by driving this Chrysler 300 or will it cost you more gas money to drive?
+Check out how your current car or truck compares to the fuel efficiency of the 2014 Chrysler 300.
+This can be an essential factor in the motor vehicle buying process.
+Use the gas mileage comparison calculator below to see how many more miles you could drive and costs related to fuel.
+Can you save gas money by driving this Chrysler 300 or will it cost you more?

 MPG: 19/31 MPG (city/Highway)